Operation-Restoring-Valor/New-Hampshire/README.md

 Operation Restoring Valor: The Programmed Response in New Hampshire
 ===================================================================

-**The Military's Choice, Not the Individual's: A Legal Defense for Veterans**
+**The Military's Belief, Not the Individual's: A Legal Defense for Veterans**

 **By Dr. Correo Hofstad - USAF** *MDiv, JD, JSD* *Founder, Operation Restoring Valor*